Meigyoku-Thmn/ThMouseX/README.md

 Ensure the name of this manifest file is `THMHJ.exe.config`, not `THMHJ.txt` or `THMHJ.exe.config.txt`.

-This can also be applied to other applications that use .NET Framework 2 too.
+This can also be applied to other applications that use .NET Framework 2/3.